 Helping Victims of Truck Accidents Recover Compensation in their Personal Injury Cases

 Tanker trucks, big rigs, and tractor-trailers are very heavy vehicles that regularly travel at high rates of speed.
 When a large truck collides with a smaller vehicle, such as a car or motorcycle, it can cause serious property damage and catastrophic personal injuries.
 Serious injuries sustained in truck accidents can include spinal cord injuries, head injuries, bone fractures, soft tissue injuries, and even death.
 If you have suffered injuries in a serious truck accident, you need an experienced legal team on your side who can fight for you every step of the way.
-At The Law Offices of Joel J. Kofsky, our Philadelphia truck accident lawyers understand the seriousness and the disruptions these accidents can cause to your life.
+At Philly Injury Lawyer, our Philadelphia truck accident lawyers understand the seriousness and the disruptions these accidents can cause to your life.
 Attorney Joel J. Kofsky will fight for your right to recover full and fair compensation for your injuries, pain, suffering, and financial losses.

 Truck Accidents are Often the Result of Driver Negligence

 In order for drivers to operate a tractor-trailer or other large truck, they must undergo special training and obtain a commercial driver’s license (CDL).
 Because of these heightened requirements, truck drivers are held to a higher standard of care than ordinary motor vehicle drivers.
 In the context of a truck accidents, commercial drivers are held to the standard of care of a “reasonably prudent truck driver” operating an 18-wheeler under the same or similar circumstances.
 Even experienced commercial drivers sometimes deviate from this standard of reasonable care.
 When they do so, serious wrecks and personal injuries can result.
 Some of the most common causes of truck accidents is due to negligence leading to serious accidents include the following:

 - Drunk or drugged driving – It goes without saying those who operate their vehicles while under the influence of alcohol or illegal drugs can cause serious accidents on Philadelphia roadways – usually because of impaired vision, focus, or reaction time.